ermarch/soundtouch_direct/README.md

 - The `tts.speak` service entity dropdown
 - Any automation action targeting a media player

 TTS is played via an internal stream proxy using the `LOCAL_INTERNET_RADIO` source, which works entirely locally without requiring Bose cloud services.

-After TTS finishes, the integration automatically restores the previously playing source (live radio, preset, etc.).
+**Restore behaviour after TTS:**

+- **Active source (e.g. TV):** The SoundTouch firmware fades in audio when switching sources.
+To compensate, a soft chime is automatically prepended to the announcement — the fade-in silences the chime, and speech starts cleanly.
+After TTS finishes, the original source is restored.
+- **Standby:** The device is woken, the announcement plays, and the integration then restores the last known real source (persisted across HA restarts) before returning the device to standby.
+This ensures the next manual power-on resumes the correct input rather than the TTS WiFi source.

+> **Note for soundbars with HDMI-CEC:** When the TV powers on it will switch the soundbar to TV input via CEC regardless of the last saved source.
+The standby restore is most relevant when powering the soundbar on independently of the TV.

 Example automation using TTS: